HosseinAhmadi63/WS-AIEC-MI-EEG-Classification/docs/PAPER_TO_CODE.md

 meta-classifier fit is restricted to the relevant development partition.
 Inner chronological validation labels define OOF weights before the later OOF rows.
 The final 20% outer-test partition is used once for evaluation.

-Table 10 is an immutable transcription of the article's comparison with prior literature.
-It is validated for structure and content but has no executable comparison because the cited studies use independent methods and datasets.